 - Net Assets Without Donor Restrictions Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
 Net assets without donor restrictions also include the Board-designated fund. - Net Assets With Donor Restrictions Net assets subject to donor- (or certain grantor-) imposed restrictions.
-Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
+The Organization reports contributions and grants restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+All other donor-restricted contributions and grants are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.